mlzarathustra/ondes/doc/Envelope.md

        to return the voice to the pool.

       Default is false.
 Note that in YAML, the words 'on' and 'yes' also indicate 'true', as 'off' and 'no' indicate false.

+  - **out** - the output of the signal attenuated by the envelope
+  - **out-level** - the output of the envelope level, in a range given by the next parameter:
+  - **out-level-amp** - the range of the output level.
+Can be either one or two numbers.
+If it's only one, the other limit defaults zero.
+The limits can be specified in either order.
+The 0-100 standard level of the envelope will be scaled to match the min and max levels given here.
+---
+##Preset and Points
   - **preset** - either "preset" or "points" should be present, but not both. (so above, preset: is commented out.)
 Current presets are:
     - **clavier**
     - **organ**